 Though you don't need formal qualifications to pursue a job as a disability support worker, however, gaining higher education can strengthen your job application.

-Though the Australian state differs based on minimum requirements for an NDIS carer, the general requirements are as follows:
+Though the Australian state differs based on minimum requirements for an NDIS carer, the general conditions are as follows:

-If you are presently studying to become a social worker, a nurse, physiotherapist, or any other healthcare profession, then you don’t require completing the above certificates as the skills needed for a support worker job are transferable from your existing study.
+Suppose you are presently studying to become a social worker, a nurse, a physiotherapist, or a healthcare professional.
+In that case, you don't need to complete the above certificates as the skills required for a support worker job are transferable from your current study.